 </webServices>

-This saves me the time to create a xml soap like I created above and make HTTP request instead of SOAP request.
+The above step will enable GET and POST interaction with our Web Service class.
+This saves me the time to create an XML SOAP request like I created above and make the HTTP request instead of the SOAP request.
 Further, there are multiple workarounds and approaches for this as well.
-For one clue, please see the server side article.
+For a clue, please see the server-side article.

 Using the Code

-Once you do the above thing, fetching a response from web service becomes very simple.
-Following is the code for fetching the response.
+Once you do the above, fetching a response from the Web Service becomes very simple.
+Following is the code for fetching the response:

 var xmlDoc;